NeilPrabhu/Scala-Java-playground/README.md

-# Scala-Work
+# Scala-Java-Work
-Basic work with the functional language Scala
+Basic work with the functional language Scala and Obj.
+Orient. language Java.